CS4613/EDUGAIN/README.md

     Android Studio , firebase database ,firebase Authentication, Java, Json.

 # Present Status
-   Project is completed and uploaded to play store which is under review process.
+   Project is completed and published in play store.

 # Issues
    All issues are rectified that arised previously like database issues.